Raminh05/LCSS-WeatherBot/README.md

 # London-Ontario-Discord-WeatherBot
 It's a weather bot, that runs in a Discord server!
-Gathers data from Environment Data.
+Gathers data from Environment Canada.

 Planned Features:
 - Status (rich presence) for the bot (it will show: "Making Meatballs")